 Meantime, the three largest airports along the Corridor – Vancouver International Airport, Seattle-Tacoma International Airport and Portland International Airport – will be announcing an agreement on four key climate action strategies.
 The shared carbon-reduction goals focus on sustainable aviation fuels, airport facilities, airfield operations and vehicle trips to and from airports by employees and travellers.

 Major cities across the region have already been identified as integral hubs to the development of the corridor, with potential connection points to high-speed rail.
 Here are the top five reasons Surrey stands out as a top Canadian Cascadia hub:

-- Surrey is one of the top cities in the Americas for FDI.
+5. Surrey is one of the top cities in the Americas for FDI.
 Surrey was ranked by the Financial Times’ fDi Intelligence division as one of the Top 10 Mid-Sized Americas Cities of the Future.
 Surrey is positioned to attract more than $95 million in FDI by the end of 2022.
-This includes many Cascadian tech businesses who are looking to diversify and broaden their footprint into the Canadian market and leverage our skilled talent base, simple immigration processes and robust security and privacy laws for their clients.
+This includes many Cascadian tech businesses who are looking to diversity and broaden their foot print into the Canadian market and leverage our skilled talent base, simple immigration processes and robust security and privacy laws for their clients.